OSMBuildings/OSMBuildings/README.md

-showBackfaces | boolean | render front and backsides of polygons. false increases performance, true might be needed for bad geometries, default false fogColor | string | color to be used for sky gradients and distance fog. backgroundColor | string | overall background color optimize | string | sets rendering precedence for 'quality' or 'performance' (default) project | latitude, longitude, elevation | transforms a geo coordinate + elevation to screen position unproject | x, y | transforms a screen position into a geo coordinate with elevation 0 date | date | date for shadow calculation
+showBackfaces | boolean | render front and backsides of polygons. false increases performance, true might be needed for bad geometries, default false fogColor | string | color to be used for sky gradients and distance fog. backgroundColor | string | overall background color lowQuality | boolean | enables faster rendering at cost of image quality, consider also removing any effects effects | date | date for shadow calculation project | latitude, longitude, elevation | transforms a geo coordinate + elevation to screen position unproject | x, y | transforms a screen position into a geo coordinate with elevation 0

 ### OSM Buildings methods